 I relate my personal situation.

-My husband is retired, older, and bigger by a bunch.
-Even if I wanted to be his hands-on caregiver, I’m not physically capable.
+My husband was retired, older, and bigger by a bunch.
+Even if I wanted to be his hands-on caregiver, I was not physically capable.
 And, besides, I work.

 Would I manage his care?
 Absolutely!
 Bath and dress him?
 No way!
 Not possible.
-He doesn’t want that either.
-We’ve had the conversation.
-In fact, we revisit it frequently.
+He didn’t want that either.
+We discussed care issues over the years and revisited the conversation frequently.

 70% of older Americans will need long-term care